 Hyper-converged technology offers organisations a way to make their IT infrastructure more agile and efficient, and it’s suitable for any workload that might have typically been hosted in a virtualised environment.
 Hyper-convergence supports highly distributed environments, such as businesses with hundreds of small branch locations.
 When companies need additional computing capacity or storage capacity, they simply add more nodes/pods to their cloud cluster.

-PeaSoup has investigated immersed (liquid) cooling technology, and following two years of intensive soak testing, the results have proved the stability and reliability PeaSoup requires to deliver a top-quality cloud service based on innovative design.
+PeaSoup has investigated liquid immersion cooling technology, and following two years of intensive testing, the results have proved the stability and reliability PeaSoup requires to deliver a top-quality cloud service based on innovative design.
 There are many benefits in terms of the technology and PeaSoup are excited to be one of the first companies in Europe to deliver a fully operational cloud service using the immersed technology.
 By immersing the servers in liquid, the technology is clean and can house the entire hyper-converged cloud infrastructure, including power and network components.
 It improves thermal exchange, removing swings or hot spots and allowing the hardware to operate in a more efficient state.
 It also removes the risks of hardware failure from dust contamination or fire.

-The move to green technology has been initiated by market expectations and high level of consumer awareness when it comes to low-carbon.
+The move to green technology has been initiated by market expectations and a high level of consumer awareness when it comes to low-carbon.
 This method helps to reduce environmental impact and improve cloud resilience, allowing for demanding applications to run smoothly.

 PeaSoup delivers extremely cost-efficient cloud services with greatly reduced power consumption and more reliable hardware.
 This is based on VMWare’s award-winning hyper-convergence architecture, giving companies additional cloud infrastructure simplifications and data security by removing the risks of hard disk failure normally associated with legacy cloud platforms.
 This is excellent news for all companies seeking a 99 per cent improvement uptime of high-value services.